Ghost Hunting At Drakelow Tunnels

 Drakelow has previously played host to Yvette Fielding and her team in a 2014 episode of 'Most Haunted,' and it's no surprise they picked the tunnels as a venue when you learn about the location's gruesome past.

-According to newspaper reports at the time, at least three men were killed by a roof fall while digging out the tunnels in the 1940s, the are reports since of factory works by killed underground after being hit by trucks and while riding conveyor belts.
+According to newspaper reports at the time, at least three men were killed by a roof fall while digging out the tunnels in the 1940s, there are reports since of factory workers being killed underground after being hit by trucks and while riding conveyor belts.

 Modern-day visitors who dare to wander through the darkness have reported hearing strange noises, screaming and cries, and disembodied voices.
 Many have even reported more violent poltergeist activity in the tunnels and have said they've felt something push past them as they make their way through the vast underground maze.
 Are these visitors experiencing the spirits of those who lost their lives underground or something much more sinister?